 Sustainable Dining & Kitchen Tips

-- Avoid using plastic straws.
-Americans use nearly 500 million straws every day, which clog up oceans, choke plant and animal life, and can take up to 200 years to decompose.
-If you must use a straw, opt for washable metal straws instead.
+- Avoid using plastic straws when possible.
+Americans as a whole use nearly 500 million straws every day, which clog up oceans, choke plant and animal life, and can take up to 200 years to decompose.
+Opt for washable metal straws instead.

-- About 38 billion water bottles are used in the U.S. per year, so skip the plastic ones and buy a reusable water bottle to cut down on waste.
+- About 481.6 billion plastic water bottles are used worldwide in a single year, so skip the plastic ones and buy a reusable water bottle to cut down on waste.

 - Try not to use plastic silverware.
 More than 100 million pieces of plastic forks, spoons, and knives are used each day in the U.S. Fight against waste and buy a set of reusable bamboo utensils instead.

-- Save your scraps and create a compost pile!
-This is a great way to recycle your food scraps and minimize methane gas buildup from landfills.
+- Save your food scraps and create a compost pile!
+This is a great way to be more sustainable and reduce methane gas buildup from landfills.

 - Repurpose glass jars as storage containers or vases so they don’t wind up in a landfill.

-- The next time you have a seafood craving, use Seafood Watch to choose a sustainable option.
+- The next time you have a seafood craving, use Seafood Watch to choose an environmentally-friendly option.
 This resource teaches consumers about the importance of ocean conservation and helps consumers find sustainable seafood options at grocery stores and restaurants.

 - Consume less meat and dairy.
-The production of both uses over 80% of available farmland and produces almost 60% of agricultural greenhouse gas emissions.
-Each day that you choose plant-based options over meat, you can reduce your carbon impact by 8 pounds—that’s almost 3,000 pounds a year!
+The production of both is responsible for 14.5% of the planet’s greenhouse gas emissions, and takes up half of Earth’s habitable surface.
+By choosing plant-based options over meat, you can reduce your carbon impact by 73% a year!

 - Plant your own herb or container garden and enjoy fresh produce straight from your kitchen.